 - Impose new standards for rebuilding structures (e.g., fire-resistant materials).

-Before starting reconstruction, it’s crucial to check with your local planning department to ensure compliance with updated zoning laws or fire safety regulations.
+Prior to beginning reconstruction, it’s essential to consult your local planning department to confirm adherence to revised zoning laws or fire safety standards.

 Financial Considerations